 The chances are you had some sort of digestion problems or flare-ups over Christmas and the New Year and you just may be feeling low right now.
-These are my 3 top resolutions for 2018 that can help you improve your IBS.
+So here are my 3 top resolutions for 2021 that can help you improve your IBS.

-I am here to tell you that you can move forward in 2018.
+Despite the pandemic, you CAN move forward in 2021.
 But this will involve taking a new path.
 You have tried the “same old” for some time now, and it’s not getting you where you want to go.
-Adopting some new habits this year, (not just thinking about them) will give you the foundations.

 You have no doubt heard of the brain-gut connection.
 Well for me it is not just a connection, It’s a tandem.
 Switching off for even a few minutes switches off the tension in your body that may well be stirring up your IBS.
 Some of us walk around all day in a permanent state of tension without even realizing it.
 If that’s you don’t feel bad about it.
 I used to do this too.